 Why not take a day trip from Bath into the lovely county of Somerset?
 Yes the Cotswolds get all the press, but honestly Somerset is just as pretty and less crowded too.
 Have you seen the latest Persuasion on Netflix?
 Gorgeous filming in and around Bath and the coast of Dorset!
 Why not see for yourself.

-Looking for a day trip from Bath Somerset?
-Here’s 11 charming towns to visit about an hour’s drive away that can easily be added to your vacation plans.
+These 11 charming towns can be discovered in just about an hour’s drive from Bath.
 Ever wanted to explore the counties of Somerset and Dorset but weren’t sure where to go?
 Let me take you to some of my favorite towns and you’ll see why they’re worth the drive!

 Even if you’re traveling by train, don’t despair; you can still do a day trip from Bath.
 I’ve noted the towns with train stations and connections to Bath Spa railway station.
 Be sure to get my inside skinny on train travel in England before you go!